-Recommendation 8: Allocate new and additional ODA funding for feminist climate change prevention, mitigation and adaptation projects and programs to women's rights organisations from the Pacific and Asia.
+Recommendation 8: Allocate new and additional ODA funding for gender-sensitive climate change prevention, mitigation and adaptation projects and programs, and allocate funding for hands-on DFAT management of these investments.

-Recommendation 9: Require intersectional feminist analysis (that considers impacts of sexuality, race, nationality, class, disability and other identifiers) of all climate investments across design, implementation, monitoring and evaluation.
+Recommendation 9: Require gender analysis of all climate investments across design, implementation, monitoring and evaluation.